Josué Sá: Later career

 On 2 October 2020, Sá joined PFC Ludogorets Razgrad of the First Professional Football League on a three-year contract.
 After winning the league in his first season, he was voted Player of the Month in August 2021, having scored twice.
 He moved to his fifth foreign country the following 2 February, joining Maccabi Tel Aviv F.C. of the Israeli Premier League on loan for the rest of the campaign.

 Sá returned to his country's top flight on 26 August 2022, signing a two-year deal with the option of a third at newly promoted Rio Ave.
 In July 2024, he joined Gil Vicente F.C. in the same league.
 He scored his only goal for the latter on 19 January 2025, from close range following a corner kick to help the hosts beat FC Porto 3–1 in the domestic league.

 On 22 September 2025, aged 33, the free agent Sá moved to second-tier club Lusitânia F.C. on a two-year contract.
+He all but missed his second season due to an anterior cruciate ligament injury.